-A smelly coat is often the first sign of an ominous skin infection, and can be quickly followed by itching, hair loss, irritation, flaking skin or redness.
+A smelly coat is often the first sign of an ominous skin infection, and it can be quickly followed by itching, hair loss, irritation, flaking skin or redness.

-If your dog has extra skin folds, wash and cleanse the folds regularly to keep them clean and infection free.
+If your dog has extra skin folds, wash and cleanse the folds regularly to keep them clean and infection-free.

-Dogs with long droopy ears such as Basset Hounds and Beagles are prone to ear problems as are dogs with allergies.
-Washing them regularly with a gentle shampoo such as Stella’s Blend No. 2 Shampoo and Conditioner and Deodoriser Spray is a fantastic way to keep things in check.
+Dogs with long droopy ears, such as Basset Hounds and Beagles, are prone to ear problems, as are dogs with allergies.
+Washing them regularly with a gentle shampoo, such as Stella’s Blend No. 2 Shampoo and Conditioner and Deodoriser Spray, is a fantastic way to keep things in check.

 Yes, anal gland secretion.
 We know even the phrase is almost too revolting to read, but the little sacs on your dog’s anus are full of glands and foul-smelling substances.
-Normally, your dog will expel a bit of the substance when he or she goes to bathroom but if it doesn’t, that smell can become something ungodly.
+Normally, your dog will expel a bit of the substance when he or she goes to the bathroom, but if it doesn’t, that smell can become something ungodly.